 ACTION: WE ACT will continue its integral role in advancing the efforts to pass the A. Donald McEachin Environmental Justice for All Act, a crucial piece of legislation which will address long-standing environmental justice issues.
-We will work with our allied offices in both the House and Senate to continue advancing this essential bill in the 119th Congress, and continue building support from Members who currently are not sponsors.
+We will work with both the House and Senate to continue advancing this essential bill in the 119th Congress, and continue building support from Members who currently are not sponsors.